S3-working-group/s3-practical-guide/S3-practical-guide.md

 **A (facilitated) group process for decision making.**

--   invite objections, and integrate the wisdom they reveal, to evolve proposals or existing agreements
+Invite objections, and integrate the wisdom they reveal, to evolve proposals or existing agreements.

--   withholding objections can harm the objectives of a group or organization
+Withholding objections can harm the objectives of a group or organization

--   unresolved objections prevent proposals from becoming agreements
+Proposals become agreements when they are considered _good enough for now and safe enough to try_ until the next review.

--   proposals only need to be *good enough for now and safe enough to try* until the next review
+Unresolved objections prevent proposals from becoming agreements.

 ---